filmon-arefayne/voted-perceptron/README.md

 ## Getting Started
-There are two method to run this project: the preferred method **is to run the colab notebook** the instruction are in it.
+There are two method to run this project: the preferred method **is to run the colab notebook**.

-These instructions below will get you a copy of the project up and running on your local machine.
+Instructions below will get you a copy of the project up and running on your local machine.

 ### Prerequisites(Local)